superbad64/OpenFighter/Wanderer/README.md

 ---

-This case is intended for a (relatively) compact build with all the features you'd normally expect in a modern fightstick, except art support.
-It can have a magnetic bottom plate though !
+This case is intended for a (relatively) compact and simple build with all the features you'd normally expect in a modern fightstick, except art support.

 ## The Stats